 This is why I love the Dr Dry dirt bike stand.

 This stand also has an additional feature my old stand doesn’t, a shock absorber for taking the speed out of the lever when you want to drop the bike down.

 I love my old stand but you really have to watch out on the lowering side of things, it goes down quicker than a punctured party balloon.

-Getting a decent set of heavy-duty tubes was one of the best tips I ever got for off-road riding.
+Getting a decent set of heavy-duty tubes is one of the best investments you can make as far as enduro dirt bike accessories go.

 You pay about twice the amount for these things but for the benefit you get, the extra dollars spent is well worth it.